-You might feel anxious or upset about these changes and how they will impact you.
-Speak to your school if you have worries or if you feel you need extra support with your learning.
+Speak to someone at your school that you trust if you have worries or if you feel you need extra support with your learning.

 Remember, your grades don’t define you.
 Whatever they are, you do have options for your future.
 Lots of people in interesting jobs have not taken a straight or obvious path to get there.
 There’s no wrong path.

 Your school can support you and guide you on the next best steps forward after you leave school.
-There are also several organisations who are there for you to help you figure out your next steps after leaving school.
+There are also organisations who are there for you to help you figure out your next steps after leaving school.